 Usually, it’s you, the borrower, that has to pay the appraisal fee regardless of whether you continue with your home equity loan or not, especially if the appraiser already conducted the appraisal.
 The appraisal fee is just one of the closing costs before reaching a final deal and selling your house.

 EasyKnock: The Best Way to Leverage Your Home Equity

 Traditionally, acquiring either a home equity loan or a home equity line of credit (HELOC) was the primary way homeowners could leverage their home’s value.
-Home equity line of credit is particularly known for its fixed-rate advance.
+A Home equity line of credit is particularly known for its fixed interest rate advance, much like a credit card.
 But now, EasyKnock provides an alternative path.

 It’s simple—we provide solutions to allow you to convert your home equity into a usable resource.
 Interested in a home equity loan alternative?
 Try our sale-leaseback option.
 With EasyKnock, you can convert your home’s equity to cash by selling your home to us and leasing it back.
 No traditional home equity loan needed.